-Homeowners with mortgage debt are required by their lenders to have property damage and liability insurance.
-But less than half of renters carry renters insurance, according to the Insurance Information Institute, even though the typical renters insurance policy costs only $180 a year, or $15 a month.
-Renters insurance is basically the personal property and liability coverage found in a homeowners policy.
+Less than half of renters carry renters’ insurance, even though, according to the Insurance Information Institute, the typical renters’ insurance policy costs only $180 a year, or $15 a month.

 Some landlords require their tenants to have renters insurance.
 Landlords may want to avoid a dispute in case the renter’s belongings are damaged on the rental property.
 Some people mistakenly think that a landlord’s insurance policy will cover a renter’s personal damages or liability.
 The landlord’s policy covers his assets, such as the apartment building, but it doesn’t cover the renter.

 The pet damages and liability coverages in your renters policy may not cover you for certain incidents or your dog breed may be denied, depending upon the state and the insurance company.
 Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a restricted breed list.
 You may want to purchase pet liability insurance for extra coverage.